 There’s an extremely detailed knowledge base on the website and in the mobile apps.
 There are articles about virtually anything you might want to know, from setting up the service on a router to troubleshooting connectivity issues on any device.

 If you’re still having trouble, you can email the company.
 This may be more convenient than using the live chat for more complex queries.
 When I sent an email, I received a response within 3 hours.

 NordVPN’s customer support is comparable to that of other leading VPN services like ExpressVPN, CyberGhost, and Surfshark.
 These services all offer a choice between email and a live chat feature.
 Overall, I was very impressed with the quality of NordVPN’s customer support.

 We personally test the customer support team of every VPN we review.
 This means asking technical question through the live chat feature (where applicable) and measuring the response time for email questions.
 Whether you need to connect to a specific server, change your security protocol, or configure a VPN on your router, finding a VPN with quality customer support should be important to you.

 So how much does NordVPN cost?
 That depends on the length of subscription you get.
 Whichever subscription you choose, all of NordVPN’s features are included.

 The longer your subscription, the better the value, but it does mean paying out more upfront.
-Given that the 3-year plan is cheaper than a 1-year gym membership, it’s probably worth spending the money as long as you expect to keep using the service over that time period.
-This makes NordVPN one of the most affordable VPNs on the market.
+Given that the 3-year plan is cheaper than a 1-year gym membership, and you can save big with this 70% coupon, I think it’s highly worth investing in.
+This also makes NordVPN one of the most affordable VPNs on the market.

 Support WizCase: Help us guarantee honest and unbiased advice and share our site to support us.